-New life experiences: I’m to superficial, and not in touch with my emotions.
+New life experiences: I’m too superficial, and not in touch with my emotions.

-My girlfriend will leave me if I’m not able to connect with her
+Belief: My girlfriend will leave me if I’m not able to connect with her.

 (The subconscious: I don’t know how to solve this.
 If I open up it means danger, if I stay closed it means danger.
 Let’s withdraw and bring in feelings of hopelessness, depression, numbness.)

 Solution: Distractions like alcohol, buying new things, scrolling on the phone, and watching tv-series.